 Reinhardt Redwood Regional Park, nestled in the redwoods, is a peaceful nature escape for those who prefer calm and quiet.
 Park at the Canyon Meadow Staging Area, and then follow the paved trail to find the playground and bathrooms.
 Keep going.
 Redwood Regional contains the largest remaining natural stand of ancient coast redwoods in the East Bay — surrounded by many newer, “second growth” redwood trees.
 You’ll find many lovely well-marked paths, wildlife, and so many flowers.
-Our favorite hike for small kids or strollers is the Stream Trail.

 Kid-friendly hiking at Redwood Regional Park

 When open, we stop at the playground for a bit, but my boys prefer following the Stream Trail for a short hike.
 We admired the towering trees, found a family of bunnies, and collected sticks and leaves.
-The trail is flat and easy, perfect for young and newly adventures hikers.
+The trail is flat and easy, perfect for young and newly adventurous hikers.

 There are several entrances to Redwood Regional Park, however, to find the playground, park at the Canyon Meadow Staging Area.